Wood Burning Guide

 Plum Tree

-OK as firewood, good heat and scent.
+Plum tree is OK as firewood, has good heat output and nice scent.

 Wood Burning Scale 3